-This section of the manual will cover the principles of electricity, single- and three-phase power, fuses, heating element construction & operation, heating element sensors, contactors, common service procedures, and more.
-Information and service procedures presented in this section will be referenced in the troubleshooting sections at the end of this manual.
+This section of the manual will cover the principles of electricity, single and three phase power, fuses, surface mount thermostat/ECO combination controls, heating element construction & operation, heating element sensors, contactors, common service procedures and more.
+Information and service procedures presented in this section will be referenced in the troubleshooting sections.